SnowdogApps/magento2-menu/README.md

 This loads dynamically a component of a chosen type of node.
 For example for a node type: `cms_block` -> `cms-block.vue`

 Cms block node type component uses `autocomplete.vue` input type component with prop item `:item="item"`.
-Once user makes some changes, the data is propagated up to the root `App.vue` compoonent, stringified and saved in a hidden input.
+Once user makes some changes, the data is propagated up to the root `App.vue` component, stringified and saved in a hidden input.

 ## Available endpoints: